 - Students who are currently living on campus (students who were not able to leave during the quarantine period) must also get screened.

-- Testing must be done at one of our testing locations; please bring your Gator 1 card and insurance information to your appointment.
+- Testing must be done at one of our testing locations; please bring your Gator 1 card.

 - You may not be tested at another clinic or practice and bring those results as proof of testing.